turgu1/esp32-oberon-compiler/README.md

 I'm now doing a round robin between steps 8, 9, 10, 11 and 12

+The file named OBG.Mod is the main module generator of assembly language instructions.
+It has been almost completly rewritten, considering the assebly language approach taken instead of direct code generation.
+Using the assembler gives the following facilities:

+- Automated management of literal creation for indirect addressing of far reached memory locations.
+The ESP32 instruction set doesn't supply full 32 bits addressing of memory.
+The assembler automates this aspect.

+- Automated management of code fixing of forward branch instructions.
+This is accomplished through the use of local labels in the code.

+- Allow for user's coded assembly language instruction.
+An ASM statement has been added to the language in support for inline assembly language inside procedures.
+See the User's Guide for more details.

 ## Modifications

 Some modifications to the Project Oberon compiler source code (up to step 5):